fit-r2lab/r2lab.inria.fr/markdown/tuto-060-C-files.md

 * how a single `SshJob` can trigger several commands, mixing `Run`, `RunString`, `Push` and `Pull` types of commands;

-* how to implement (in C3bis) a rustic service management feature, for house cleaning purposes;
+* how to implement (in C3bis) a rustic service management feature, for housekeeping purposes;

 * and finally, still in C3bis, how to produce a graphical view of a `Scheduler` for documentation and/or troubleshooting.

-Let us move to [the next tutorial](/tuto-700-troubleshooting.md) for some guidelines and troubleshooting tips.
+In [the next tutorial](/tuto-070-D-prep.md) we will see how to simply provide a command-line option for loading images on nodes.

 </div>

 </div> <!-- end div contents -->